OlivierLD/raspberry-coffee/RasPISamples/node/chat.app/README.md

 > _Note_: May require a `npm install websocket` to work.

-> Another wya to do that
+> Another way to do that
 > ```text
 > $ cd ..
 > $ npm install   # To do once